Estuary

 • What is the difference between ETL and ELT?

-ETL (Extract, Transform, Load) involves extracting data, transforming it in the data pipeline and then loading into the data warehouse.
-ELT (Extract, Load, Transform) involves loading raw data into the data warehouse first, where the transformations are then performed.
+ETL (Extract, Transform, Load) involves extracting data, transforming it into the data pipeline, and loading it into the data warehouse.
+ELT (Extract, Load, Transform) involves loading raw data into the data warehouse, where the transformations are performed.

 • What are the best ETL tools?